• Target level of study

 Objectives

-The TEE degree aims to provide fundamental scientific training in the fields of Geosciences and Water Sciences in order to train future professionals at the Bachelor's level, but also at the Master's or even Doctoral level.
+The TEE bachelor's degree aims to provide fundamental scientific training in the fields of geosciences and water sciences, with a view to training future professionals at bachelor's, master's and even doctorate level.

-From a pedagogical point of view, the TEE license will aim at allowing students to acquire the fundamental notions useful for the description and understanding of geological environments.
-Students will also be trained in the use of modern physical and chemical tools that allow better observation of these environments and quantification of the processes that affect them.
+From a pedagogical point of view, the TEE degree will enable students to acquire the fundamental concepts needed to describe and understand geological environments.
+Students will also be trained in the use of modern physical and chemical tools to better observe these environments and quantify the processes that affect them.

-Through the acquisition of a set of knowledge and skills, a fundamental objective of the TEE degree will be to enable students to acquire the foundations of the scientific approach.
-This approach will be essential for them to critically address the major current environmental issues.
+Through the acquisition of a range of knowledge and skills, a fundamental objective of the TEE bachelor's degree is to enable students to acquire the fundamentals of the scientific approach.
+This approach is essential if they are to take a critical look at today's major environmental issues.

 Read more